m-lab/website/_pages/tests/ndt/ndt.md

 [extended-web100-up]: https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=intermediate_ndt&t=extended_web100_uploads&page=table

 ## Raw Tables
-Raw tables contain archived raw data parsed and imported into BigQuery. **They are provided for pedantic completeness but are no longer recommended for general use.**
+Raw tables contain archived raw data parsed and imported into BigQuery.
+They are provided for transparency and completeness by demonstrating a one-to-one correspondence between rows in BigQuery and files in Google Cloud Storage.
+Because the unified and extended views are designed for common use cases, these raw tables are not recommended for general use.
+However, they could be used to validate a low-level bug in the parsing or view logic.

 * Also called "faithful views" in some documentation
 * Includes one row for every unique test that can be parsed, even if truncated or partially corrupted